Damian Lillard: 2024–25 season: Blood clot and torn Achilles

 On November 2, 2024, Lillard had 41 points with nine assists and shot 10 of 15 from 3-point range in a 114–113 loss to the Cleveland Cavaliers.
 On December 17, Lillard and the Bucks won the NBA Cup with a 97–81 victory over the Oklahoma City Thunder, with Lillard being selected to the All-Tournament team.
 On January 30, 2025, Lillard was named as reserve for the 2025 NBA All-Star Game, his ninth selection.
 On March 25, Lillard was ruled out indefinitely with deep vein thrombosis in his right calf.

 On April 17, shortly before the beginning of the 2025 NBA playoffs, the Bucks announced that Lillard had been cleared of the deep vein thrombosis in his right calf and that he would increase his on-court basketball activity.
 Five days later, Lillard made his return in Game 2 of the First Round against the Indiana Pacers, scoring 14 points in a 123–115 loss.
 In Game 4 of the series on April 27, Lillard suffered a non-contact left calf injury in the first quarter while attempting to secure a long rebound.
 He was unable to put any weight on his left leg and had to be helped off the court by head coach Doc Rivers among others.
 Without him for the remainder of the game, Milwaukee lost 129–103 as Indiana took a 3–1 lead, eventually winning in five games.
 An MRI the following day revealed that Lillard had suffered a torn Achilles tendon, ending his season, while also putting his availability for the 2025–26 season into question.

 On July 6, 2025, the Bucks announced they had waived Lillard, stretching the remaining $103 million left on his deal.

 Return to Portland (2025–present)

 On July 19, 2025, the Trail Blazers signed Lillard to a three-year, $42 million deal, marking his return to the franchise after previously spending 11 seasons with the team.

+On February 14, 2026, Lillard won the Three-Point Contest at the 2026 NBA All-Star Weekend despite not having played a game in the NBA all season, tying Larry Bird and Craig Hodges for the most Three-Point Contest titles in NBA history with three.